-Cynthia L. Attwood is Chairman of the Occupational Safety and Health Review Commission, an independent adjudicatory agency in the executive branch of the federal government.
-The Review Commission adjudicates contests involving the Department of Labor, employers cited for violations of the Occupational Safety and Health Act, and employees and/or their representatives.
+Cynthia L. Attwood is a Commissioner on the Occupational Safety and Health Review Commission, an independent adjudicatory agency in the executive branch of the federal government.
 She was first appointed to the Review Commission by President Barack Obama and confirmed by the Senate in 2010 to fill a term that expired on April 27, 2013, and was reappointed by the President with Senate confirmation in August 2013 to fill a term that expires in April 2019.
-Designated Chairman on January 13, 2016, Chair Attwood had previously served as Acting Chairman and then Chairman from April 2015 until January 2017.
+Commissioner Attwood served as Acting Chairman and then Chairman from April 2015 until January 2017.